elmeunick9/UPBGE-CommunityAddon/README.md

 * Build system (Windows only, other platforms may be build manually), replaces "Save as Runtime Executable" addon.
 * Dummy Python API (+UPBGE API) for code editor autocompletion.

+_NOTE: The Python API that this addon provides is called BGECore._

+__IMPORTANT: This library is a side project of mine and is not being currently developed.
+It's not recomended for production (neither UPBGE actually), doesn't include a test suit and lacks most common components that large game engines have.
+Nonetheless is useful and easy to modify.
+Feel free to extend it with your own code.__

 ### What this library is not
 It's not a fork of BGE, I don't touch a single line of Blender's source code.
 It's not a networking library.
 It's not a system to avoid GPL licenses.
 It's not a system to improve logic bricks or visual programing.